Wilson's Raid

+Wilson's Raid (March 22 – April 20, 1865) was a successful military campaign conducted by the United States Cavalry in the Western Theater of the American Civil War.
+The Union Army's strategic offensive was designed to destroy Confederate military manufacturing, infrastructure, and supplies in Alabama and Georgia.

-Background and opposing forces
+Background

-After his victory at the Battle of Nashville, U.S. Maj.
-Gen. George H. Thomas and his Army of the Cumberland found themselves with virtually no organized military opposition in the heart of the Confederacy.
-Thomas ordered Brig.
-Gen. James H. Wilson (who commanded the Cavalry Corps of the Military Division of the Mississippi, but was attached to Thomas's army) to lead a raid to destroy the arsenal at Selma, Alabama, in conjunction with Maj.
-Gen. Edward Canby's operations against Mobile.
-Selma was strategically important as one of the few Confederate military bases remaining in Southern hands.
-The town contained an arsenal, a naval foundry, gun factories, a powder mill, military warehouses, and railroad repair shops.
+After Major General George H. Thomas's victory over General John B. Hood's Army of Tennessee in December of 1864 at the Battle of Nashville, the Army of the Cumberland found itself with virtually no organized resistance in the heart of the Confederacy.
+Thomas ordered Brevet Brigadier General James H. Wilson (who commanded the Cavalry Corps of the Military Division of the Mississippi, but was attached to Thomas's army) to lead a cavalry raid to destroy the arsenal at Selma, Alabama, in conjunction with Major General Edward Canby's operations against Mobile.
+Selma was strategically important as one of the few Confederate posts remaining in Southern hands.
+The town contained an arsenal, a naval foundry, gun factories, a powder mill, military warehouses, and several railroad repair shops.

+Prelude

-Wilson led approximately 13,500 men in three divisions, commanded by Brig.
-Gens.
-Edward M. McCook, Eli Long, and Emory Upton.
-Each cavalryman was armed with the formidable 7-shot Spencer repeating rifle.
-His principal opponent was Lt.
-Gen. Nathan Bedford Forrest, whose Cavalry Corps of the Department of Alabama, Mississippi, and East Louisiana consisted of about 2,500 troopers organized into two small divisions, led by Brig.
-Gens.
-James R. Chalmers and William H. Jackson, two partial brigades under Brig.
-Gen. Philip D. Roddey and Colonel Edward Crossland, and a few local militia.
+Wilson led approximately 13,500 cavalrymen in three divisions, commanded by Brigadier Generals Edward M. McCook, Eli Long, and Emory Upton.
+Each man was armed with the formidable seven-shot Spencer repeating rifle.
+Thomas's principal opponent was Lieutenant General Nathan Bedford Forrest, whose cavalry corps of the Department of Alabama, Mississippi, and East Louisiana consisted of about 2,500 troopers organized into two small divisions led by Brigadier Generals James R. Chalmers and William H. Jackson, two understrength brigades under Brigadier General Philip D. Roddey and Colonel Edward Crossland, and militia.